Water saving hints

 - Sweep paved areas, driveways and paths with a broom.

-- Native trees and shrubs need less water.
+- Consider native trees and shrubs, as they need less water.
+They also use less fertiliser and pesticides, and attract birds and other wildlife to your garden.
 Talk to your local nursery for advice on buying plants native to your area.
-They also use less fertiliser and pesticides, and attract birds and other wildlife to your garden.

 - Mulch garden beds to reduce water loss (which can be up to 70%) through evaporation.
 Mulch stores water for plants to use and helps to stop weeds from growing.